NorrlandsOperan: History

-NOP also assists with other arts organisations, such as the MADE performing arts festival and the Umeå Jazz Festival.
+NorrlandsOperan also assists with other arts organisations, such as the Made performing arts festival and the Umeå Jazz Festival.

 During the opening week of the European City of Culture festival in Umeå in January 2014, Gamba conducted the NorrlandsOperan orchestra in the Konsertsalen in a complete Beethoven symphony cycle, where each of the nine symphonies was prefaced by the premiere of a new work by a contemporary composer.
 The concerts were all broadcast on Swedish radio.

 Later in 2014 the company's outdoor production of Elektra by Carlus Padrissa and La Fura dels Baus, staged at a large business park in Umeå, Umestan Företagspark was filmed and issued on DVD.

-Other recordings include Rosenberg's four-act opera of 1943 Lycksalighetens ö (taken from live performances in March 2002) on Musica Sveciae, songs by Daniel Schnyder, both conducted by Kristjan Järvi with the Symphony Orchestra of Norrlands Opera, a CD devoted to the music of Hjalmar Borgstrøm, and a collaboration with The Tiger Lillies.
+Other recordings include Rosenberg's four-act opera of 1943 Lycksalighetens ö (taken from live performances in March 2002) on Musica Sveciae, songs by Daniel Schnyder, both conducted by Kristjan Järvi with the Symphony Orchestra of NorrlandsOperan, a CD devoted to the music of Hjalmar Borgstrøm, and a collaboration with The Tiger Lillies.

+In September 2023, the company announced the appointment of Eduardo Strausser as its next principal conductor and music director, effective in the autumn of 2024, with an initial contract of three seasons.